 Finally I am here in the United Arab Emirates, ready to visit Abu Dhabi in one day, the city that I always wanted to see.
 And now that I’m here… I can’t wait to go home!

-No offence Abu Dhabi, but you are not as fun as your sister Dubai!
+No offense Abu Dhabi, but you are not as fun as your sister Dubai!

 The city itself doesn’t have much to offer besides the beautiful Sheikh Zayed Grand Mosque.